FlowCrypt/flowcrypt-ios/FlowCrypt/Resources/Naming Convention.md

 Each ViewController should have a dedicated folder or located in folder which represents one flow.
 For example, Settings folder contains all controllers for the settings menu in the application.

-**ViewControllerDecorator** - to separate part of UI logic from ViewController itself.
+**ViewDecorator** - to separate part of UI logic from ViewController itself.
 Decorator used to parse/map raw data to user representable format.
 For example String to NSAttributedString underlined with red line, etc...
 Or from raw business  model to Node acceptable **Input.**
 Decorator should be located in the same folder as ViewController

 **ViewControllerProvider** - Separated part of ViewController which represents it's DataSource object.
 For example LegalViewControllersProvider - is data source for LegalViewController which creates and provides it with proper Segments.